cristianoaredes/cristianoaredes/README.md

 ### 🛠 CI/CD Integration

-This project includes a GitHub Actions workflow that runs Playwright tests on every push to master and pull requests.
+This project includes a GitHub Actions workflow that runs Playwright tests with MCP integration on every push to master and pull requests.
+The workflow:

+1. Sets up MCP server
+2. Serves the website
+3. Runs tests with MCP integration
+4. Uploads test results and traces as artifacts

 ---